16 MIN READ

 AN: In India, there is a lot of suspicion of China.
-It differs country by country.
+It differs country-by-country.
 Vietnam, Taiwan, Japan, India, and even Russia, under the surface, have a lot of reluctance regarding the rise of China.
-Although they are hesitant to wind up with the US–for example, India, which shares interest with neither.
-In some of the other countries—Nepal, Thailand, Cambodia, Myanmar, Pakistan and much of Africa and many parts of Latin America and the Middle East—US concern regarding the rise of China is not shared for three reasons.
+Although they are hesitant to wind up with the US — for example, India, which shares an interest with neither.
+In some of the other countries — Nepal, Thailand, Cambodia, Myanmar, Pakistan, and much of Africa, and many parts of Latin America and the Middle East — US concern regarding the rise of China is not shared for three reasons.
 One is that these countries see an opportunity to benefit from Chinese economic prosperity.
 Second, these countries don’t have a strategic interest with China.
 Like India, it has a disputed boundary with China.
 Nepal does not have boundary issues with China.
 Thirdly, a lot of countries think that what China may do is no different from what the US already does.
 That the US is no different from China; it is a great power that exerts influence in legitimate and illegitimate ways.
 It is self-interested; China is no different.
 So yes, I do realize that the American view of China is not shared by all the countries and certainly not by Nepal.

 AU: How would the rise of China affect its periphery, the neighborhood?
 Will the Chinese investment come inherently with a certain value system?

 AN: Coming from academia, when I hear a question like that, I need to break it down analytically into many parts.
 Chinese periphery is enormous geographically.